cfclrk/env/README.md

 Now, you can run:

--   `M-x envars`, which will prompt you for a file.
+-   `M-x envars-set-file`, which will prompt you for a file.
 All the environment variables defined in the file will be **set**.
--   `M-x envars-unset`, which will prompt you for a file.
+-   `M-x envars-unset-file`, which will prompt you for a file.
 All the environment variables defined in the file will be **unset**.

 ## Usage from Elisp